zhenliu26/TOC_GEE/README.md

 > Tips: Don't forget to authorize the Google Earth Engine account by ee.Authenticate().

 Before calling the TOC functions, move the TOC_GEE.py to the project folder.
-And, import the library in the Working script.
+And, import the library in the working script.
 ```python
 import TOC_GEE
 ```